bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_CROSS_COMPILE_KERNEL.md

 This procedure has been tested to work on the following building platforms

-* OpenSUSE Tumbleweed (Aug 2021) on x86
+* OpenSUSE Tumbleweed on x86
-* OpenSUSE Tumbleweed (Aug 2021) on Raspberry Pi 4B
+* OpenSUSE Tumbleweed on Raspberry Pi 4B
 * Debian 10 (Buster) on x86

-The procedure has been tested to work with make v4.3 and v4.2.1 as well cross compiler gcc versions 11.2.0, 8.5.0 and 5.5.0.
+The procedure has been tested to work with make v4.3 and v4.2.1 as well cross compiler gcc versions 12.2.1, 11.2.0, 8.5.0 and 5.5.0.

 In general, it is suggested to use the latest stable versions of gcc, binutils and associated building tools.